 Get a wiggle on

 Why did the R.U.M gentlemen fair better than most of us 40-somethings?
-Probably because they grew up climbing trees, playing sport and likely walked several miles to and from school every day!
+Probably because they grew up climbing trees, playing a sport, and likely walked several miles to and from school every day!

-Some of us were lucky enough not to grow up with the internet (yeah) but our desk-based mobile lives are quickly changing the appearance of our body’s posture, with harmful effects to our health and well-being.
+Some of us were lucky enough not to grow up with the internet (yeah), but our desk-based mobile lives are quickly changing the appearance of our body’s posture, with harmful effects on our health and well-being.

-If you can’t do anything immediately about the number of hours that you sit, you can learn to become an active sitter.
+If you can’t do anything immediately about the number of hours you sit, you can become an active sitter.

-Move toward the edge of your chair; feet shoulder width apart.
-Now take loose fists and begin to gently thump the front and sides of your thighs.
-Do that for 20 seconds and then do the same to your buttocks.
+Move toward the edge of your chair.
+Your feet should be shoulder-width apart.
+Now take loose fists and begin to thump the front and sides of your thighs gently.
+Do that for 20 seconds, and then do the same to your buttocks.

-Do this once every hour to improve blood circulation, in order to wake up tired achy muscles – feels great!
+Do this once every hour to improve blood circulation, to wake up tired, achy muscles – feels great!

-You may get some strange looks at the office, but hey it won’t be long before your co-workers follow your lead.
-Continue to vibrate, pulsate, shiver and quake through your body top to toe, for an entire minute.
+You may get some strange looks at the office, but hey, it won’t be long before your co-workers follow your lead.
+So continue to vibrate, pulsate, shiver and quake through your body top to toe for an entire minute.

 Fit or Flop?

-What secret movement tricks do you use to keep your body alert and active during your work day?
-Please share, I’d love to try them!
+What secret movement tricks do you use to keep your body alert and active during your workday?